 It was a rough year for me.
 One devoid of purpose and passion, but full of calendar reminders and checked luggage.

 So, I left.

 I searched for and found passion and priorities and I clung to them desperately.
 It worked out pretty well, too.
 I loved trial advocacy, so I took a trial advocacy class during my fourth and final year at Wake Forest and tried out for the trial team at my school.
 We ended up winning Wake Forest’s first trial team national championship.
 I discovered a love for writing and won nearly $3,000 in scholarship money from a writing competition I entered.
-I refocused on family and did some work for my mom’s company that developed into a project that Wake Forest accepted as credit to help me earn my MBA.
+I refocused on family and did some work for my mom’s company.
+It developed into a project that Wake Forest accepted as credit to help me earn my MBA.

-If you’re looking for sordid details and Jerry Springer-esque drama, you won’t find it here (I know what you came for lol you petty).
-My tale about leaving a blog I loved is quite straightforward: two attorneys, passionate about a vision they shared, eventually realized that their visions were actually very different.
+If you’re looking for sordid details and Jerry Springer-esque drama, you won’t find it here (I know what you came for lol, you petty).
+My tale about leaving a blog I loved is quite straightforward.
+Two attorneys, passionate about a vision they shared, eventually realized that their visions were actually very different.
 With the aim of remaining authentic to my own vision and in an effort to maintain a friendship with a person I respect and admire, I left.

 Why am I telling you this and what does it have to do with White Collar Glam?

 White Collar Glam is a fashion blog dedicated to helping you find the workwear wardrobe that is most authentic to you.
 Break free from pantyhose, a constant stream of blue, black, and navy, and any preconceived notions you may have of what you are supposed to wear to work.

 Stop walking to your closet every morning uninspired and unexcited.
-Here are some resources to help you out:

-- Click on the “Picks” tab to find accessories, clothes, and shoes that I love (these will be updated weekly)
+- Click on the “Picks” tab to find accessories, clothes, and shoes that I love

 - Follow us on Instagramand Pinterestfor more outfit ideas and inspiration